Skip to content

 • Live incidents (on-prem RKE2 or Jenkins unavailable beyond SLO).

-• Scheduled DR drills to validate procedures and artefacts.
+• Scheduled DR drills to validate procedures and records.

 2. Preconditions and checks